TheGislum/DRP10/README.md

 - `--activation`: Activation function.
 Default is `softplus`.
 - `--n_jobs`: number of parallel jobs.
 Default is `24`.
 - `--cosmic_version`: Cosmic version reference.
 Default is `3.4` .
+- `--beta_v`: Beta value for KL divergence.
+Default is `0` .

 ## Output

-Running MUSE-XAE will generate an `Experiments` folder with different subfolders.
+Running MUSE-XVAE will generate an `Experiments` folder with different subfolders.
 In `Plots` folder you can find signature plot (like the ones below) and in `Suggested_SBSB_DeNovo` you can find csv files for the extracted signatures and its relative exposures and the match with COSMIC database.